MaJerle/lwcell/docs/user-manual/overview.rst

 Overview
 ========

-TODO
+IoT activity is embedded in today's application.
+Almost every device uses some type of communication, from WiFi, BLE, Sub-GHz or NB-IoT/LTE/2G/3G.

 *GSM-AT Lib* has been developed to allow customers to:

-* Develop on single (host MCU) architecture at the same time and do not care about *Espressif* arch
+* Develop on single (host MCU) architecture at the same time and do not care about device arch
 * Shorten time to market

 Customers using *GSM-AT Lib* do not need to take care about proper command for specific task,